bjarnege/DLAM-Project/README.md

 This repository contains the project tasks and timeline for the team.
 Each task has a checkbox to track its completion.

 ### Datensatz: (Bjarne)
-- [ x ] OrganAMNIST, OrganCMNIST, OrganSMNIST concatenation
+- [x] OrganAMNIST, OrganCMNIST, OrganSMNIST concatenation
 - Timeline: Until 08.07.2023

 ### Res-Net: (Simon, Bjarne)